Richard Barrett (author): Early life and education

-Richard Barrett was born on 7 March 1945, in Kingston upon Hull, United Kingdom.
+Barrett was born on 7 March 1945, in Kingston upon Hull, United Kingdom.
 In 1966, he graduated from Manchester University with a First Class Honors degree in Civil Engineering.
 He received a postgraduate engineering degree in highway and transportation engineering from Newcastle University.

 Career

 Barrett was initially trained at the University of Manchester as a civil engineer and subsequently at the University of Newcastle as a transport engineer.
 After spending two years working for the City of Leicester (1969-1971) he joined Freeman Fox & Partners in London and set up their Paris office in 1973 where he worked until 1977.

 He set up his own consulting practice in 1977 and consulted for the World Bank from 1979 to 1985, officially joining the Bank as a staff member in 1986.
 In 1992, he became the Assistant to the Vice President for Environmentally Sustainable Development and started the World Bank Spiritual Unfoldment Society.
 From 1995 to 1997, he investigated the World Bank's organisational values.

 Throughout this period (from 1967 to 1997), Barrett spent most of his spare time studying psychology, spirituality, physics, and personal transformation.
 He left the World Bank in 1997 to create the international management consulting firm of Richard Barrett & Associates (which became the Barrett Values Centre in 2007).

 The purpose of this organisation was to "provide consultants, change agents, and human resource professionals with tools and techniques for assessing the values of their organisations and implementing cultural transformation."

+In 2018, Barrett founded the Barrett Academy for the Advancement of Human Values, an educational and research platform established to consolidate and extend his work on values, leadership, and organisational culture.
+The Academy focuses on the study of consciousness, human development, and values-based leadership, and provides learning and inquiry spaces that examine the relationship between individual development, ethical leadership, and systemic transformation across organisations and societies.

 Works overview

-In 1995, he published A Guide to Liberating Your Soul.
+In 1995, Barrett published A Guide to Liberating Your Soul.
 In 1998, he published Liberating the Corporate Soul: Building a Visionary Organisation, in which he described the Seven Levels of Consciousness model and the values mapping instruments known as the Cultural Transformation Tools.
 He also introduced the concept of the Seven Levels of Leadership Consciousness.

 From 2005 to 2007, he spearheaded an inquiry into Whole System Change in organisations.The results of this inquiry are presented in Building a Values-driven Organisation: A Whole System Approach to Cultural Transformation, published in 2006.
 In this book, he shows how the cultural transformation tools based on the seven levels of consciousness model have been used to transform the cultures of organisations in Australia, South Africa, Canada, and the USA.
 He also introduced the concepts of cultural and personal entropy, showing how they could be measured.